 What furniture is provided in each room?

 Each room is furnished with an electric bed, nurse call system, armoire, dresser, nightstand, and a comfortable chair.
 There is also a locked curio cabinet outside your room to display your personal items as well as a locked drawer in your room.
 Draperies and bed linens, including a matching bedspread are also included.
-Clients may wish to add other pieces of furniture; however, we will need to ensure that these items meet fire and safety standards.
+Residents may wish to add other pieces of furniture; however, we will need to ensure that these items meet fire and safety standards.

 Are there any items that I am not allowed to bring?

 There are items that are not permitted dependent on the site and the residents care requirements.
 Please speak with the resident care coordinator or social worker at your site to determine which items are not allowed.

 Residents cannot bring their family pet, however some of our sites have pets living within the home and we do encourage visits from outside pets.
 Visiting dogs must be maintained on leashes and respond to the owner’s instructions.
 Owners are responsible to pick up after their pets.
 Animals are not permitted in the kitchen and other food preparation areas, in the serving or food storage areas or in the laundry areas.
 In New Brunswick, proof of current vaccination will have to be shown.

 English is the official and primary language, both orally and written.

 Meal service is relaxed with clients deciding their preferred meal time.
 Hot meals are available at scheduled times, however other choices such as snacks and beverages are available at any time throughout the day.
 Meals are served table side, and clients have a choice between two entrees at noon and dinner.
 Upon arrival at a Shannex facility, our team will discuss food preferences with each resident.
 Our dietary team develops menus which meet the standards set out in Canada’s Food Guide, and a variety of diet types and textures are available.